broadinstitute/warp/website/docs/Pipelines/Optimus_Pipeline/README.md

 You can determine which type of counts are in the loom by looking at the global attribute `expression_data_type`.

 For sn_rna mode, you can also access whole transcript and exonic counts using Loompy's `layers()` method.
-For example, `loompy.connect.layers[“”]` will return the exonic counts from the output Loom file.
-Similarly, `loompy.connect.layers[“exon_counts”]` will return the intronic counts from the output Loom.
+For example, `loompy.connect.layers[“”]` will return the whole transcript counts from the output Loom file.
+Similarly, `loompy.connect.layers[“exon_counts”]` will return the exonic counts from the output Loom.

 #### 8. Outputs